lli289/lli289.github.io/_pages/non-menu-page.md

   - "/nmp.html"
 ---
 ## Coursera
-  * 04-18-2023 Certificate in completion of Structuring Machine Learning Projects by $\textbf{deeplearning.ai}$
+  * 04-18-2023 Certificate in completion of Structuring Machine Learning Projects by deeplearning.ai
-  * 04-17-2023 Certificate in completion of Improving Deep Neural Networks: Hyperparameter Tuning, Regularization and Optimization by $\textbf{deeplearning.ai}$
+  * 04-17-2023 Certificate in completion of Improving Deep Neural Networks: Hyperparameter Tuning, Regularization and Optimization by deeplearning.ai
-  * 04-17-2023 Certificate in completion of Neural Networks and Deep Learning by $\textbf{deeplearning.ai}$
+  * 04-17-2023 Certificate in completion of Neural Networks and Deep Learning by deeplearning.ai

 ## University of Kentucky
   * 12-19-2022 Collaborative Institutional Training Initiative (CITI) Certification.